Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter2/README.md

      - In the **Delegated permissions** section, select the **access_as_user** in the list.
 Use the search box if necessary.
      - Click on the **Add permissions** button at the bottom.

-> :warning:the next step requires you to go back to your TodoListAPI registration.
+> :warning: the next step requires you to go back to your TodoListAPI registration.

 1. Now you need to leave the registration for `TodoListSPA` and **go back to your app registration** for `TodoListAPI`.
    - From the app's Overview page, select the Manifest section.